dart-lang/mockito/README.md

 ## Named arguments

-Mockito currently has an awkward nuisance to it's syntax: named arguments and argument matchers require more specification than you might think.
-Namely, you must declare the name of the argument in the arguent matcher:
+Mockito currently has an awkward nuisance to it's syntax: named arguments and argument matchers require more specification than you might think: you must declare the name of the argument in the argument matcher.
+This is because we can't rely on the position of a named argument, and the language doesn't provide a mechanism to answer "Is this element being used as a named element?"

 ```dart
 // GOOD: argument matchers include their names.